-- Another great way is to socialize with people outside social media.
+- Another great way is to socialize with people outside of social media.
 Attend events where you can get to meet people who might be interested in your product/service.
 Conduct an interactive session with students at any university and give them freebies like badges or fridge magnets to promote your company.
 Share your ideas and make them aware of your company’s existence.
-Ask them thought provoking questions so that they remember you for a long time.
+Ask them thought-provoking questions so that they remember you for a long time.

 Once you have understood your target audience, find out where they hang out.
 If they are youngsters, they might be active on Instagram or Snapchat.

 One of the crucial resources to rely on when understanding your target audience is a Buyer persona framework.
 Download our E-book to know more!

 #2 Define a process for all marketing channels

 Once you get to know where your target audience hangs out, define a process for all marketing channels that can fetch you business.
 Consider the previous example of an e-commerce site dealing in women’s shoes.
 As your target audience is women and shoes is a product which can be presented in front of them as an image, you can utilize Instagram and Facebook to market your product.

 Make a process for each of them.
 For example, you want to share pictures on Instagram.
 You’ll assign a task of sharing images 2 times a day, 7 days a week and you’ll spend 5 minutes in sharing the images.
 This way you can create a process for facebook too.
 To save time, you can even use a social media management tool like Hootsuite.

 Here is what a process chart would look like:

 Optimizing your marketing strategy is the key to sustainability.
 It’s a dynamic market outside and if you keep your marketing strategy constant, you’ll become obsolete.
 So, to survive this dynamically changing market, you need to optimize your strategies to match up with changing trends.